Deerhound in general

 I also started adding Taurine to my hounds’ meals last year.
 After a few months another heart check took place at Brandir and it turned out ….. his heart had improved!
 A few months ago I also started adding Acetyl L-Carnitine and Omega 3 to the diet after reading some articles about this.
 Very interesting!
 Here are the links to the articles;

-Nutritional therapy in the treatment of heart disease in dogs – https://www.o-cockaigne.eu/?page_id=19621&preview=true
+Nutritional therapy in the treatment of heart disease in dogs – http://www.o-cockaigne.eu/?page_id=19621&preview=true

-Taurine, dog food, and heart disease in dogs – https://www.o-cockaigne.eu/?page_id=19619
+Taurine, dog food, and heart disease in dogs – http://www.o-cockaigne.eu/?page_id=19619

 Last Friday it was time again for a check of Brandir’s heart and it turned out …..
 Brandir’s heart had improved even further !!!
 This trend continues despite Brandir’s fairly advanced age, he will turn 9 years old on May 17!
 The combination of Vetmedin, Taurine and Acetyl L-Carnitine really works wonders.
 Brandir is still very active, just like Bernice, doesn’t skip any walk and occasionally plays with his daughter or grandchildren.